itszootime/zconfig/README.md

 - timeout
 ```

 As you can see, the timeout node is no longer treated as a key-value pair, but as a value in an array.
-For this reason, clients should return an empty string/null for **any** key that doesn't exist in the locally-cached files.
+For this reason, clients should return null for **any** key that doesn't exist in the locally-cached files.

 ### Clients